Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Description of the Qubit-Assignment Algorithms

-The \textit{brute-force} algorithm utilized in this work functions as follows: first, the lattice QPU is initialized, and the error rates for all quantities are defined; next, the brute-force search algorithm generates a list of all possible mapping permutations for a quantum-algorithm mapping solution.
-Each permutation is mapped, and is evaluated using the metric described.
+The BFAA utilized in this work functions as follows: first, the lattice QPU is initialized, and the error rates for all quantities are defined; next, the BFAA generates a list of all possible permutations for a quantum-algorithm mapping solution.
+Each permutation is assigned, and is evaluated using the metric described in \cref{success-rate-metric-explain}.
 The preceding permutation's metric value is compared to the current iteration, and the permutation with the highest success-rate metric value is kept, while the inferior one is discarded.
 This process continues until the best permutation is found.

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=3.5cm]{fig3.png} {The numbering scheme employed by our TAA follows a "snake pattern" across the CG. }